stakemix/SolanaValidatorGuide/SolanaValidatorInstall.md

 # SolanaValidator-OnePage Installation Guide
-### Do not install your software as root.
+### Do not install your software in root.
 Its a security risk
 This is one way of setting up the solana validator.
 Please refer to solana documentation for latest instructions
 - Unlike many other blockchain networks, Solana needs beefier hardware
 - Good to have a solid good background in unix systems and software management